-The vibration of her movement through space reverberates throughout all of the cosmos and within each and every being of this creation breathing life into our world and guiding us in with her magnetic pull towards deepening our own connection with ourselves and Nature.
+The vibration of her movement through space reverberates throughout all of the cosmos and within each and every being of this creation, breathing life into our world and guiding us in, with her magnetic pull, towards ever deepening our own connection with ourselves and Nature.

 - Lighting incense or burning herbs like sage or frankincense and using essential oils.
-These are powerful ways to immediately clear and raise the vibrational energy of a space, as well as awaken the senses and heighten ones sense of awareness or presence in the space.
+These are powerful ways to immediately clear and raise the vibrational energy of a space, as well as awaken the senses and heighten one’s sense of awareness or presence in the space.

 - Another suggestion is to use sound, music or “words of power” and intention – “decrees” to create the sacred space.
-For example calling in the four directions to be present and to assist in holding the power of the ritual.
+For example, calling in the four directions to be present and to assist in holding the power of the ritual.

-Within the ritual space one may become aware of the mind being active or busy and it is important not to be hard on oneself as this is the human condition and it is what the mind naturally does.
+Within the ritual space, one may become aware of the mind being active or busy and it is important not to be hard on oneself as this is the human condition and it is what the mind naturally does.

 As we create the intention for the ritual we focus on emitting the passion, gratitude, and focus from our heart.
 This is where the strongest electromagnetic pulse resides within our bodies so it’s ok if the mind is busy, while just filling your heart with love and gratitude.